Yandex Cloud

 gRPC API

-2. Click the cluster name and open the Technical maintenance tab.
+2. Click the name of your cluster and open the Technical maintenance tab.

 3. Click Configure the maintenance window.

-• To allow maintenance once a week at a particular time, select by schedule and specify the day of week and hour in UTC.
+• To allow weekly maintenance at a specific time, select by schedule and specify the weekday and hour in UTC.

-1. View the description of the CLI command for updating the maintenance window:
+1. See the description of the CLI command for updating the maintenance window:

 2. Run this command: